Option files¶

 Use

-options are introduced for debugging the process of loading option files.
+--quiet --options=NONEto disable preloading.--_echo=MSGand--_force-quit=[NUM]options are introduced for debugging the process of loading option files.
 See “OPTIONS” section of ctags-optlib(7).Universal Ctags has an

-script that translates an option file into C source code.
+optlib2cscript that translates an option file into C source code.
 Your optlib parser can thus easily become a built-in parser.
 See Translating an option file into C source code (optlib2c) for details.